arjungulzzz/ErrorAnalysis/README.md

 #### 1. Fetching Logs: Basic Request (First Page, Default Sort)
 This is the simplest request, fetching the first page of logs for the last 7 days using a preset `interval`. `groupBy` is an empty array for a flat list of logs.
 Pagination should be applied.

+The `chartBucket` parameter suggests the desired time granularity for the `chartData` response.
+For longer time ranges (e.g., 7 days or more), it will be `'day'`.
+For shorter ranges (e.g., 24 hours), it will be `'hour'`.
+The backend should use this to group chart data accordingly.

 ```json
 {
   "requestId": "req_1700586000000_b3k4d5a1",